pluralsh/documentation/pages/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

 {% /tab %}

 {% tab title="Docker" %}
-We offer a docker image with the plural cli installed along with all cli dependencies: terraform, helm, kubectl, and all the major cloud clis: gcr.io/pluralsh/plural-cli:0.1.1-cloud.
+We offer a docker image with the plural cli installed along with all cli dependencies: Terraform, Helm, kubectl, and all the major cloud CLIs: `gcr.io/pluralsh/plural-cli:0.1.1-cloud`.
 We also provide a decent configuration of zsh in it, so you can drive the entire plural workflow in an interactive session.
-The best strategy is probably to mount the config dir of the cloud provider you're using, like (\~/.aws), in the docker run command:\
+The best strategy is probably to mount the config dir of the cloud provider you're using, like `\~/.aws`, in the `docker run` command:

 ```